 Mountain Line has established flexible guidelines for riders using baby strollers, recognizing the challenges of space limitations inside the coach.
 These are as follows:

 - The maximum size for a deployed stroller is 48 inches long by 30 inches wide.
-Most regular-sized, single strollers meet the criteria.
-Many of the tandem style strollers for two children sitting front to back are acceptable.
-Doublewide strollers such as those designed for more than one child, and jogging strollers that are too large should be collapsed and stowed away.
+Most regular-sized single strollers meet the criteria.
+Many tandem-style strollers for two children sitting front to back are acceptable.
+Double-wide strollers, such as those designed for more than one child, and jogging strollers that are too large should be collapsed and stowed away.

 - Other types of child transport devices such as toy buggies, wagons, carts, and pull-along cars are not permitted if they cannot be collapsed and stowed away.
-They should not be used for transporting children on the bus.
+Children may be allowed to ride in a hybrid wagon/ stroller if the device is equipped with seats that allow the child to be secured in the wagon.
+Otherwise, they should not be used for transporting children on the bus.

 - All strollers in the securement area must be secured using the bus tie-downs.
 The operator will show you how these operate, but it will be your responsibility to tie the stroller down.